With the Worcester State Library, you can use materials from local & national libraries.

 This service is not available to anyone not currently affiliated with Worcester State, or other types of borrowers such as alumni or WILL and ARC card holders.

 We try to accommodate requests for most types of material.
-However, due to the lending policies of many libraries and the guidelines set forth by the National Interlibrary Loan Code, there are some items that should not be requested for loans through Interlibrary Loan:
+However, due to the lending policies of many libraries and the guidelines set forth by the National Interlibrary Loan Code, there are some items that should not be requested for loans through Interlibrary Loan.
+These materials are as follows.

 Please note that there are no guarantees of timely delivery; you are responsible for any charges, even if your material arrives after your deadline.